No Piripini ahau.

 Kia ora!
-I'm Brigitte Alamani and I am the Head Teacher at Daisies.
-I have been with Daisies since 2011, initially as an Education Leader - a role I enjoyed until I went on maternity leave for 6 months from July 2014.
-I married my husband Jayson in 2012, and in August 2014, we were blessed with a beautiful girl named Chloe.
+I'm Brigitte Alamani and I am the Head Teacher (Professional Leader) at Daisies.
+I have been with Daisies since 2011, initially as an Education Leader I married my husband Jayson in 2012, and in 2014, we were blessed with a beautiful girl named Chloe.
 Chloe attends Daisies every day with me.

 I have been working in the early childhood education sector since 2004.
 My experience includes working with 6 months - 5 year old children, ECE leadership and research, and professional development facilitation.
-My teaching is strongly guided by the philosophies of RIE, Reggio Emilia, and by our own NZ ECE curriculum, Te Whāriki.
+My teaching is strongly guided by our own NZ ECE curriculum Te Whāriki.
+I am also deeply inspired by the philosophies of RIE (Resources for Infants Educarers) and Reggio Emilia.
 I have a degree in Early Childhood Education, an Honours degree in Education, full teaching registration, and a RIE Foundations certificate.
-I am working on a thesis towards a Master of Education, which I will complete by the end of 2016.
+I gained my Master of Education degree from Victoria University of Wellington, completing a thesis focused on leadership in ECE back in 2016.

 My aspiration for children is for them to grow into critical thinkers, to be innovators of change, to become competent, intelligent and powerful individuals who are confident to challenge the status quo.
 I strive to provide meaningful experiences that will encourage children to understand themselves and the world around them.

 Kia Ora, my name is Lucy Hayes and I am a teacher and Education Leader at Daisies.
 I am a fully qualified and registered teacher and hold a Bachelor of Teaching (Early Childhood Education).
 My professional interests include professional development facilitation, engaging in dialogue and review processes that focus on positive learning outcomes for young children in Aotearoa/New Zealand.